fedora-infra/fedbadges/README.rst

 Fedora Badges
 =============

-This repo contains the consumer and the command nessicary to hook the badges stack (Tahrir, Tahrir-API, Tahrir-REST) into fedmsg.
+This repo contains the consumer and the command necessary to hook the badges stack (Tahrir, Tahrir-API, Tahrir-REST) into fedmsg.

 The *actual badge rules* that we act on in Fedora Infrastructure can be